NNPDF/pineappl/docs/cli-tutorial.md

 this shows the bin indices `b` for the observable `etal`, with their left and right bin limits, which you've already seen in `convolute`.
 The column `norm` shows the factor that all convolutions are divided with.
-Typically this is, as in this case, the bin width, but this doesn't have to be the case.
+Typically, as shown in this case, this is the bin width, but this doesn't have to be the case.

 Finally, let's have a look at the luminosities or lumis: